-Some schools are closing temporarily in response to cases of COVID-19.
-As more parents work remotely, families are facing the stress and anxiety of the news together.
+Families are facing the stress and anxiety surrounding COVID-19 together.
 Lisa Cantore, MA, CCLS, CEIM, certified child life specialist at Yale New Haven Children’s Hospital shared some advice for families:

 How should I talk to my kids about COVID-19?